mauromachadon1992/alloy-scenarios/app-instrumentation/logging/basic/README.md

-# App Instrumentation - Basic Logging Examples
+# App Instrumentation - Basic Logging Examples (NOT FINISHED)

 This directory contains basic logging examples for 7 popular programming languages, each using built-in or industry-standard logging approaches without external dependencies.